 We are perfectly situated right in the heart of Seville's historic city center only 100 meters from the cathedral. (which you can view from our rooftop terrace as you enjoy a beer and soak in the sun) and at the entrance to the famous neighborhood of Santa Cruz (the old Jewish quarter).
 Thus, appart from being one of the best hostels in Seville we also have some of the best views of the city centre.

-All our rooms have individual lockers for security and include in the price free breakfast and free internet (terminals and Wifi).
+All our rooms have individual lockers for security and include in the price free internet (terminals and Wifi).
 We have spacious common areas with games where you will be sure to meet other travelers, a kitchen for your use and chill out spots on our grand terrace to relax while watching the most emblematic monument of Seville (La Giralda!).

 Our hostel staff live and breath Seville and are well informed of the city and all information you might need during your stay here and onwards (we can tell you the best places to eat the best tapas in Seville, secret corners of the historic city centre and much more!).